 This is very natural when you think about churn prevention.
 Offer free training courses, webinars, video tutorials, and product demos – whatever it takes to make your customers feel comfortable and informed.
 The main problem here is lack of attention from the customer.
 If you aren’t selling life-saving products, clients always skip these edu materials.
 So I strongly believe in progressive onboarding and progressive training.

-You can use Marketing Automation and Loyalty tools to engage with users and show them micro-educational-content contextually.
+You can use Marketing Automation and Loyalty Program Software to engage with users and show them micro-educational-content contextually.

 Use trigger-based emails, text messages, etc. Sending out the right messages at certain time periods for specific target groups can help you reduce churn rate thanks to educating clients and measuring their interest.

 “One of the most important things we did was to segment our clients into tiers and then build a suite of touch points that fits each tier (the bigger the client the more frequent and the deeper the conversations are).
 Our product and R&D teams worked hard to release our new Growth plan, which was specifically designed to be a powerful and affordable tool for entrepreneurs and small businesses, this plan allows us to nurture SMB’s and upgrade them to our premium plans once they’re ready.” – Itay Vladomirsky, Partnerships, Yotpo.